Summer Undergraduate Research Fund (SURF)

 There are no specific format requirements for the proposal or the one-page report.

-No. You will be cc’d on the email to your faculty mentor.
-It is your responsibility to make sure the mentor follows through with your request.
+No. It is your responsibility to make sure the mentor follows through with your request.

 SOAR and SURF are only offered to Dornsife majors.
 If you are a Dornsife major, try clearing out your cookies or try a different browser.